nmann4/Intro-to-computer-vision/README.md

 Most of the code is written by myself

-When I got stuck I used the following repo to help [Link to repo](https://github.com/pdvelez/CV-lecture-quizzes-python)
+When I got stuck I used the following repo in writing some of the code.
+[Link to repo](https://github.com/pdvelez/CV-lecture-quizzes-python)